-This Act dictates changes in the use and availability of social security numbers and other personal information of individuals.
+The Privacy Act of 1974 dictates changes in the use and availability of social security numbers and other personal information of individuals.
+Harper is also subject to many recent State and Federal laws that regulate the use of, and display of confidential information.